Roman86/tailwindcss-scoped-preflight/README.md

 ### 2. Update your Tailwind CSS configuration

-#### 2.1 Case: you want to lock Tailwind preflight styles inside of some root container (or multiple containers), so they couldn't affect the rest of your page.
+#### 2.1 Case: you want to lock Tailwind preflight styles inside of some root container (or multiple containers), so they couldn't affect the rest of your web page.

 Use `isolateInsideOfContainer`:

 ```javascript